nanjalaruth/MHC-Imputation-Accuracy/README.md

 ## Project description
 Genotype imputation refers to the statistical inference of unobserved genotypes.

-This project is focussed on assessing the accuracy of imputation tools, reference panels, sample sizes and chip densities used for genotype imputation in the human leukocyte antigen (HLA) region.
+This project focusses on assessing the accuracy of imputation tools, reference panels, sample sizes and chip densities used for genotype imputation in the human leukocyte antigen (HLA) region.

 ### Author
 Ruth Nanjala